nizarl/react-slingshot-custom-golden/README.md

-1. **The app.** Note all source code is placed under /src.
+ All source code is placed under /src.
 Tests are placed alongside the file under test.
 The final built app is placed under /dist.
 These are the files you run in production.

 | **Script** | **Description** |
 |----------|-------|